gingerlee/tap-app-react/README.md

 I found it hard to organize my styling.
 I think that I can clean some of this up by making another component.
 I think that the intro section for each page should be it's own component since the styling should match and then I would only have to write it once.

 *Questions*
+I would love to talk about my components and how I can better organize them for scalability.